TataSher/HammocksNDrinks/README.md

 ## Specifications and User Stories

 - [ ] Any signed-up user can list a new space.
-      - list a space
+      - User story 2 - delivers listing a spac
+      - User Story 5(a-c) for sign up and sign-in & sign-out -
 - [ ] Users can list multiple spaces.
+      -
+      - Wait for sign-in functionality
-- [ ] Users should be able to name their space, provide a short description of the space, and a price per night.
+- [x] Users should be able to name their space, provide a short description of the space, and a price per night.
-      - provide details
+      - Delivered via user story 3 & 2
 - [ ] Users should be able to offer a range of dates where their space is available.
+      - need to implement - need another user story
 - [ ] Any signed-up user can request to hire any space for one night, and this should be approved by the user that owns that space.
-      - hire a space
+      - User story 4 - delivers booking function
+      - need user story for approval mechanism
 - [ ] Nights for which a space has already been booked should not be available for users to book that space.
+      - part of offering a range of dates
+      - need a mechanism for excluding booked dates
+      - need to adjust booking function to specify particular dates
 - [ ] Until a user has confirmed a booking request, that space can still be booked for that night.

-Sign in - need a user story - second level priority
+      - Until owner accepts request, property can still be booked by a user-booker.

+- [ ] add CSS

+- Other:
+  User profiles (hamocks they own, hammocks they have booked) Add telephone number & email
+  Encrypted passwords

+#### User Story 5a
+As a user
+In order to access the functionality to add a new space I want to be able to sign-in

+#### User Story 5b
+As a user
+In order to have the website remember me
+I want to be able to register/sign-up

+#### User Story 5c
+As a user
+In order to avoid others using my profile
+I want to be able to sign-out

 #### User Story 1
 As a user-booker